Tamirucode/react-todoitem/README.md

  - There are  plenty of useful features that i could add to this application. one obvious improvement would be add logic to send

    email reminders if they miss due dates.

+## React Component

+ - In the project, I used functional component with hooks.
+The components are provided by below

+    - ToDoList :-            which returns individual todolist created by user with delete and edit button functionality

+   - ToDoListCreateForm:-    returns newly created todolist with form

+   - ToDoListEditForm:-      returns updated/edited todolist with form

+   - ToDoListPage:-          returns all created todolist by different user presenting in one page

+   - ToDoListsPage:-         returns search and filter form, used help user filter/search todolists by title or username.

+   - ToDoItem :-            which returns individual todoitem created by user with delete and edit button functionality

+   - ToDoItemCreateForm:-    returns newly created todoitem with form

+   - ToDoItemEditForm:-      returns updated/edited todoitem with form

+   - ToDoItemPage:-          returns all created todoitem by different user presenting in one page

+   - ToDoItemPage:-         returns search and filter form, used help user filter/search todoitem by title or username.

+   - Profile:-               which returns individual avatar with owner name with link functionality

+   - ProfilePage:-           returns user name with todolist, todoitem counts in single page